khomstead/collective.collage.innerfade/README.txt

 Overview
 ========

-collective.collage.innerfade allows an ATFolder type to be viewed using the innerfade jQuery plugin.
+collective.collage.innerfade allows an ATFolder type to be viewed from within a Collage using the innerfade jQuery plugin.

 Compatibility
 -------------

-* Software was created and tested on Plone 4
+Software was created and tested on Plone 4.

 Status
 ------

-Stable; almost in production :)
+Stable; almost used in a production environment :)

 Usage
 -----